 There’s an in-depth interview about this book with Paul Vidich on CrimeReads (March 6, 2020).

-I’ve also reviewed the other two excellent historical spy novels by Paul Vidich:
+I’ve also reviewed four other excellent historical spy novels by Paul Vidich:

-- An Honorable Man (The Cold War, the early CIA, and the McCarthy Era); and
+- An Honorable Man (The Cold War, the early CIA, and the McCarthy Era)

 You might also enjoy my posts: